-A key feature of CLUTO's is that allows you to combine partitional and agglomerative clustering approaches.
+A key feature of CLUTO is that allows you to combine partitional and agglomerative clustering approaches.
 This is done by the -agglofrom parameter in the following way.
-The desired k-way clustering solution is computed by first clustering the dataset into m clusters (m > k), and then uses an agglomerative algorithm to group some of these clusters to form the final k-way clustering solution.
+The desired k-way clustering solution is computed by first clustering the dataset into clusters (m > k), and then uses an agglomerative algorithm to group some of these clusters to form the final k-way clustering solution.
 The number of clusters m is the value supplied to -agglofrom.
-This approach was motivated by the two-phase clustering solution that uses a different clustering criterion function for the partitioning phase from that used for the agglomeration phase.
-An application of such an approach is to allow the clustering algorithm to find non-globular clusters.
-In this case, the partitional clustering solution can be computed using a criterion function that favors globular clusters (e.g., 'i2'), and then combine these clusters using a single-link approach (e.g., 'wslink') to find non-globular but well-connected clusters.
+This approach was motivated by the two-phase clustering approach of the CHAMELEON algorithm (20), and was designed to allow the user to compute a clustering solution that uses a different clustering criterion function for the partitioning phase from that used for the agglomeration phase.
+An application of such an approach is to allow the clustering algorithm to find nonglobular clusters.
+In this case, the partitional clustering solution can be computed using a criterion function that favors globular clusters (e.g., "i2"), and then combine these clusters using a singlelink approach (e.g., "wslink") to find nonglobular but well-connected clusters.

-6.4 Building Tree for Large Datasets
+6.4.
+Building Tree for Large Datasets

 Hierarchical agglomerative trees are used extensively in life sciences as they provide an intuitive way to organize and visualize the clustering results.
 However, there are two limitations with such trees.
-First, hierarchical agglomerative clustering may not be the optimal way to cluster data in which there is no biological reason to suggest that the objects are related with each other in a tree-fashion.
+First, hierarchical agglomerative clustering may not be the optimal way to cluster data in which there is no biological reason to suggest that the objects are related with each other in a treefashion.
 Second, hierarchical agglomerative clustering algorithms have high computational and memory requirements, making them impractical for datasets with more than a few thousand objects.

 To address these problems CLUTO provides the -fulltree option that can be used to produce a complete tree using a hybrid of partitional and agglomerative approaches.
 In particular, when -fulltree is specified, CLUTO builds a complete hierarchical tree that preserves the clustering solution that was computed.
-In this hierarchical clustering solution, the objects of each cluster form a subtree, and the different subtrees are merged to get an all inclusive cluster at the end.
-Furthermore, the individual trees are combined in a meaningful way, so that to accurately represent the similarities within each tree.
+In this hierarchical clustering solution, the objects of each cluster form a subtree, and the different subtrees are merged to get an all-inclusive cluster at the end.
+Furthermore, the individual trees are combined in a meaningful way, therefore to accurately represent the similarities within each tree.